Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 Next Steps

 You can read more about Solandra-SVG.
 It also works nicely for pen plotting (I originally used with an AxiDraw plotter) or more generally for all sorts of SVG graphic creation.
-The programmatic approach offers precision and power, versus an approach of manual drawing.
+The programmatic approach offers precision and power versus manual drawing.